On Codes for the Noisy Substring Channel: Preliminaries

-We follow \cite{EliGabMedYaa19} in denoting the set of \emph{$s$-repeat-free} strings
+We follow \cite{EliGabMedYaa21} in denoting the set of \emph{$\ell$-repeat-free} strings

-Assuming an underlying error model, known in context but yet to be determined, we let $S^t(x)$, for some $x\in\Sigma^*$, be the set of strings $y\in\Sigma^*$ that may be the product of $t$ errors occurring to $x$.
-We let $B^t(x)\deq \bigcup_{t'\leq t} S^{t'}(x)$.
-Using this notation, our aim shall be to study and design codes $C\subseteq\Sigma^n$, such that given $x\in C$ and $y\in B^t(x)$, for some fixed (or bounded) $t$, $x$ can be uniquely reconstructed given only $Z_s(y)$.
-We shall study constraints which allow unique reconstruction of $y$, and state in \cref{cor:encoding} specific cases where this in turn allows reconstruction of $x$.
+We can now more formally state the objectives of \cref{sec:ham,sec:del}.
+Assuming an underlying error model, known in context but yet to be determined, we let $\ball_t(\bfx)$, for some $\bfx\in\Sigma^*$, be the set of strings $\bfy\in\Sigma^*$ which may be the product of at most~$t$ errors occurring to $\bfx$.
+Using this notation, our aim shall be to study and design codes $C\subseteq\Sigma^n$, such that given $\bfx\in C$ and $\bfy\in \ball_t(\bfx)$, for some fixed (or bounded)~$t$, $\bfx$ can be uniquely reconstructed given only $Z_\ell(\bfy)$.
+We shall study constraints, generalizing the notion of repeat-free strings, which allow unique reconstruction of~$\bfy$, ascertain their required redundancy utilizing a probabilistic method, devise explicit encoding/decoding algorithms when possible, and state in \cref{cor:encoding} specific cases where this in turn allows reconstruction of~$\bfx$.